Sam-Osian/PFD-toolkit/docs/extractor/themes.md

 ```

+!!! note
+    Tip: always select type `bool` for your themes for more reliable performance.

 The returned DataFrame includes a boolean column for each of your themes.

----